ls1-sys-prog-course-archive-SoSe22/task0-sort/README.md

 - All tasks use https://github.com/ls1-sys-prog-course-internal/task-template as a template

-For the rare occassions that bugs experienced in the CI but not locally, it is also possible to run the github action environment locally with using [docker](https://www.docker.com/) using this [container image](https://github.com/orgs/ls1-sys-prog-course-internal/packages/container/package/ls1-runner):
+For the rare occassion that bugs are experienced in the CI but not locally, it is also possible to run the github action environment locally with [docker](https://www.docker.com/) using this [container image](https://github.com/orgs/ls1-sys-prog-course-internal/packages/container/package/ls1-runner):

 ``` console